vykuang/aoc-2024/README.md

 - return lowest positive A init
 - seems to require some mathing

+Insight: reg A scales with length of output - binary search?

+- search space: (1, unknown)
+- find upper bound by doubling until len(output) > len(prog)
+- find lower bound by binary search, until len(output) = len(prog) - 1
+- search space size: 5e14, still unfeasible

+I looked for a hint: base 8.
+Something to do with the modulu 8 op it seems.
+The output is directly related to A_init in octal: if oct(A) = 4112, output = 1,1,4,0

+- convert A to octal
+- mask the last octal
+- reverse the digits
+- shift all digits one place left with wraparound
+- is it always last octal? only one shift? try with larger initial values
+- rule is only valid for sample input... new rule to be found for full input

 ## day 18 RAM run

 ### part i